Skip to main content

 The bottom line

-Those with a gluten sensitivity or gluten intolerance may have less symptoms with wheat-based foods in Europe.
-This is likely because of the types of wheat used in the EU and how they’re processed.
-But this isn’t a guarantee.
-So when you’re traveling, your best bet is to stick to foods that are naturally gluten-free.
+If you live in the U.S. and have a gluten sensitivity or gluten intolerance, you may have fewer symptoms with wheat-based foods in Europe.
+This is likely because of the types of wheat used in the European Union (EU) and how they’re processed.
+But there’s no guarantee you’ll be able to eat gluten without issues.
+When you’re traveling, your best bet is to stick to foods that are naturally gluten free.
 And if you have celiac disease, you should always avoid eating anything with gluten.

 why trust our exports reliability shield